daviswhitehead/shayr-app/src/redux/README.md

 - `url` _string_ -- The original url of the route.

-## userPosts
+## usersPosts

 ### description

-The userPosts state is a collection of userPosts objects relevant to the currently logged in user's experience.
-It is a merged object of any userPosts fetched from various database queries.
+The usersPosts state is a collection of usersPosts objects relevant to the currently logged in user's experience.
+It is a merged object of any usersPosts fetched from various database queries.

 ### initialState